 - Access to a huge range of applications without having to download or install anything

-- Ability to access applications from any computer, anywhere in the world
+- The ability to access applications from any computer, anywhere in the world

 - Savings on hardware and software costs as users only use what they need

-- Ability for companies to share resources in one place
+- The ability for companies to share resources in one place

 - Savings as consumption is billed as a utility, with minimal upfront costs